This article was updated April 28, 2022.

 Why Does a Health Care Organization Need a SOC Audit?

-While additional controls need to be considered, a SOC audit is a good start towards checking organizations are following Affordable Care Act (ACA) regulations and achieving Health Insurance Portability and Accountability Act (HIPAA) compliance.
+While additional controls need to be considered, a SOC audit can provide a check for Affordable Care Act (ACA) regulations and achieving Health Insurance Portability and Accountability Act (HIPAA) compliance.

 Similarly, HIPAA drives a rapid increase in demand for SOC reports.
 HIPAA mandates the security and privacy of personal medical information.
-Most of this data is now stored in an electronic format, so the importance of an assessment performed by an objective information technology (IT) resource is greater than ever.
+Most of this data is now stored in an electronic format, so the importance of an assessment performed by an objective SOC audit resource is greater than ever.

-Expansions have extended compliance requirements to include business associates and entities that handle electronic protected health information (ePHI).
+HIPPA expansions have extended SOC compliance requirements to include business associates and entities that handle electronic protected health information (ePHI).
 If your organization has any interaction with the health care industry, it will need to have adequate protections in place to reduce the risk of unintended disclosure of ePHI.

 Can a SOC Audit Help Prevent Security Breaches?

 Many health and wellness programs and procedures are now available on mobile devices.
-Hospitals and clinical practices must be aware of the threat of security breaches, such as:
+Hospitals and clinical practices must be aware of the threat of security breaches.

 - Health data hacking

 - Unintentional actions, for example, when a hospital employee accidentally falls prey to system-user fraud or a phishing scam

 - Supply chain attacks or breaches, such as when information a hospital shares with a third-party vendor is hacked through the vendor’s platform